JavlonAbdumannopovv/react-interview-questions/README.md

      <button onClick={(e) => this.updateUser(userId, e)}>Update User details</button>
      <button onClick={this.updateUser.bind(this, userId)}>Update User details</button>
      ```
-     In the both approaches, the synthetic argument `e` is passed as a second argument.
-You need to pass it explicitly for arrow functions and it will be passed automatically for `bind` method.
+     In both the approaches, the synthetic argument e is passed as a second argument.
+You need to pass it explicitly for arrow functions and it forwarded automatically for bind method.

    **[⬆ Back to Top](#table-of-contents)**